bala@ciatel-corp

 Double Master's in Engineering and Project Management.
 Spent most of my career inside production systems that have to keep running when nobody's watching — that's where my intuition for what's actually load-bearing comes from.

-Co-founder and Technical Director of Ciatel Corp Ltd, registered in England & Wales.
+AI business consultant and automation expert, and co-founder of Ciatel Corp Ltd, registered in England & Wales.
 The company is the commercial vehicle; this site is the engineering one.
 They share a stack, a brand, and a phone number.

 Most interested in: building AI products that actually work in real businesses (not just demos), keeping each customer's data inside their own systems, the unglamorous engineering that makes the difference between a demo and a working product, and what UK small businesses are quietly putting up with that no software vendor has bothered to fix.